 Property Туре Description Repository string A URI providing the location of the repository that contains the JSON file(s) to be included.
-The filenames of the JSON files contained in the repository are expected to follow the Redfish Interoperability Profile filename conventions.
-If absent, the repository location shall be the Redfish Profile Repository (http://redfish.dmtf.org/profiles).
-MinVersion string The minimum version required by this Redfish Profile.
-If this property is absent, the minimum value shall be '1.0.0'.
+The filenames of the JSON files contained in the repository are expected to follow the Redfish interoperability profile filename conventions.
+If absent, the repository location shall be the Redfish profile repository (http://redfish.dmtf.org/profiles).
+MinVersion string The minimum version required by this Redfish profile.
+The version shall be represented using a